SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/create-user-mailboxes.md

   - If this value is different than the **Alias** value, the user's email address and account name will be different (important if the email domain and the Active Directory domain are the same).

-  - **\* New Password** Verify the value complies with your organization's password length, complexity, and history requirements.
+  - **\* New Password**: Verify the value complies with your organization's password length, complexity, and history requirements.

   - **\* Confirm password**

-  - **Require password change on next logon** Select this check box to force the user to change the initial password when they first sign in to the mailbox.
+  - **Require password change on next logon**: Select this check box to force the user to change the initial password when they first sign in to the mailbox.

 4. You can click **Save** to create the mailbox and the associated Active Directory user account, or you can click **More options** to configure the following additional settings:

-  - **Mailbox database** Click **Browse** to select the mailbox database that holds the mailbox.
+  - **Mailbox database**: Click **Browse** to select the mailbox database that holds the mailbox.

-  - **Create an on-premises archive mailbox for this user** Select this check box to create an archive mailbox for the mailbox, and then click **Browse** to select the mailbox database that holds the archive mailbox.
+  - **Create an on-premises archive mailbox for this user**: Select this check box to create an archive mailbox for the mailbox, and then click **Browse** to select the mailbox database that holds the archive mailbox.
 Items are automatically moved from the primary mailbox to the archive based on the retention policy settings.
 For more information, see [In-Place Archiving in Exchange 2016](../policy-and-compliance/in-place-archiving/in-place-archiving.md).

-  - **Address book policy** ABPs define a global address list (GAL), an offline address book (OAB), a room list, and a set of address lists.
+  - **Address book policy**: ABPs define a global address list (GAL), an offline address book (OAB), a room list, and a set of address lists.
 An ABP gives the user access to a customized GAL in Outlook and Outlook on the web.
 For more information, see [Address book policies in Exchange 2016](../email-addresses-and-address-books/address-book-policies/address-book-policies.md).

     When you're finished, click **Save**.